Discrete Autoregressive Switching Processes with Cumulative Shrinkage Priors for Graphical Modeling of Time Series Data: Introduction

 We thoroughly investigate performance of our proposed methodology through several simulation studies.
 We further illustrate the use of our proposed approach to estimate dynamic brain connectivity networks based on functional Magnetic Resonance Imaging (fMRI) data.
 Identifying the dynamic nature of brain connectivity is critical for understanding our current knowledge about human brain functioning.
 In our application, we consider data collected on a subject performing an experiment aimed at understanding neural representations that are formed during latent learning.
 Inferred networks by our method identify distinct regimes of functional connectivity, that can be mapped onto cognitive interpretation.

 The rest of the paper is organized as follows.
 Section \ref{sec:the_model} introduces the proposed model, including the DAR process and the proposed prior structures, and the MCMC algorithm for posterior inference.
 Section \ref{sec:simulation_studies} contains results from the simulation studies and Section \ref{sec:application} illustrates the application to fMRI data on latent learning.
 Section \ref{sec:conclusion} provides concluding remarks.
-Julia software is available on GitHub at XXX (to be released upon acceptance).
+The Julia software \texttt{sggmDAR}, which implements our proposed methodology is available on GitHub at \href{https://github.com/Beniamino92/sggmDAR}{https://github.com/Beniamino92/sggmDAR}.